slatedocs/slate/source/includes/_endpoint-variable.md

 It is encouraged, but not required, to include an "alias" in the body.
 If omitted, one will be generated from the required "name".

 You may also include "values", which will create the column of data corresponding to this variable definition.
-See Importing Data: Column-by-column for details and examples.
+See [Importing Data: Column-by-column](#column-by-column) for details and examples.

 You may instead also include an "expr" to derive a variable as a function of other variables.
 In this case, "type" is not required because it depends on the output of the specified derivation function.
-For details and examples, see Deriving Variables.
+For details and examples, see [Deriving Variables](#deriving-variables).

 A 201 indicates success and includes the URL of the newly-created variable in the Location header.

+#### Private variables catalog

+`/datasets/{id}/variables/private/{?relative,nosubvars}`

+`GET` returns a Shoji Catalog of variables, as described above, containing those variables that are private to the authenticated user.
+You may `PATCH` this catalog to edit names, aliases, descriptions, etc. of the private variables. `POST`, however, is not supported at this endpoint.
+To create new private variables, `POST` to the main variables catalog with a `"private": true` body attribute.

 ### Hierarchical Order